bobtfish/AWSnycast/README.md

 such that by default, both machines will be active (for their AZ - to avoid cross AZ transfer costs + latency), however if one machine fails, then the remaining machine will take over it's route for the duration that it's down.

-# Anycast in AWS?

-In datacenters, a common pattern is to have a /24 network for Anycast, and then in each datacenter, use systems like [exabgp](https://github.com/Exa-Networks/exabgp) and [bird](http://bird.network.cz/) on hosts to publish BGP routing information for individual /32 IPs of services they're running.

-In AWS we can configure VPN tunnels, or Direct Connects, and publish routes to the Amazon routing tables using BGP, including the Anycast /24.
-AWSnycast then runs locally on your AWS nodes, healthchecks local services, and publishes more specific routes to them into the AWS route table.

-This means that all your systems in AWS can use *the same* subnet for Anycast services as your in datacenter machines, *and* talk to services locally, as you bring them up in AWS.
-This is super useful for bootstrapping a new VPC (before you have any local services running), or for providing high availability.

-You don't *have* to have a datacenter or VPN connection for AWSnycast to be useful to you, you still get route publishing based on healthchecks, and HA/failover, just not bootstrapping from in-datacenter.

-N.B.
-Whilst publishing routes *from* AWS into your datacenter's BGP would be useful, at this time that is beyond the goals for this project.

 # How does this even work?